code-and-effect/effective_posts/README.md

 ## Pagination

-The [kaminari](https://github.com/amatsuda/kaminari) gem is used for pagination on all posts#index type screens.
+The [effective_bootstrap](https://github.com/code-and-effect/effective_bootstrap) gem is used for pagination on all posts#index type screens.

 The per_page for posts may be configured via the `/app/config/initializers/effective_posts.rb` initializer.

-Included within this gem is the bootstrap3 theme for kaminari, but, as with any gem, your app-specific kaminari views will take priority over these included views.

 ## Authorization